insected/bobbae_gcp-wiki/Preparation.md

 Being certified by Google does not necessarily mean that you know everything [you need to know](https://github.com/ddneves/awesome-gcp-certifications).
 But it does have a value in letting others know that you have the [necessary amount of GCP knowledge](https://www.examtopics.com/exams/google/professional-cloud-architect) to pass the exams.

-[Sign up]( https://cloud.google.com/certification/register  ) for the [Professional Cloud Architect exam](https://cloud.google.com/certification/guides/professional-cloud-architect) or other GCP exams.
-During [the exam](https://www.youtube.com/watch?v=2Djgv5YTj1s) for the Cloud Architect Certification, [some of the questions](https://www.youtube.com/watch?v=Kub0oH6TFKw) may refer you to a case study that describes a fictitious business and solution concept.
+[Sign up]( https://cloud.google.com/certification/register  ) for the [Professional Cloud Architect exam](https://cloud.google.com/certification/guides/professional-cloud-architect) or [other GCP exams](https://www.youtube.com/watch?v=Kub0oH6TFKw) .
+During [the exam](https://www.youtube.com/watch?v=2Djgv5YTj1s) for the Cloud Architect Certification, some of the questions may refer you to a case study that describes a fictitious business and solution concept.
 These case studies are intended to provide additional context to help you choose your answer